Which are the best Windows pentesting tools?

 If you check out the most popular online ethical hacking communities and forums, you’ll realize one thing…

-Most of them ethical hackers and pentesters talk about their favorite Linux pentesting tools.
+Most of the ethical hackers and pen testers talk about their favorite Linux pentesting tools.
 This Linux bias might lead you to think that penetration testing cannot be done on a Windows machine or that there a no great pentesting tools for Windows.

 If you want some great materials for learning how to use these Windows pentesting tools, these online penetration testing tutorials will get you started.

 While free and open-source Windows pentesting tools are great, you might enjoy great vendor support if you go for the paid alternatives.
 By using these Windows pentest tools, you’ll be able to perform ethical hacking tasks just as you’d do on a Mac or Linux machine.